mozilla/addon-sdk/packages/addon-kit/docs/simple-storage.md

 stored since the last time you were under quota will not be persisted.
 You should not let that happen.

-To listen for quota notifications, register a listener for `"OverQuota"` events that will be called with an argument that is a `"simple-storage"` module.
+To listen for quota notifications, register a listener for `"OverQuota"` events.
+It will be called when your storage goes over quota.

-    function myOnOverQuotaListener() {
+    function myOnOverQuotaListener(simpleStorage) {
       console.log("Uh oh.");
     }
     simpleStorage.on("OverQuota", myOnOverQuotaListener);

+Note that the listener is passed a reference to the simple storage module.
-Listeners can also be unregistered:
+Listeners can also be removed:

     simpleStorage.removeListener("OverQuota", myOnOverQuotaListener);